Legal recognition of non-binary gender: Canada

-As of 2017, Ontario drivers have the option to display "X" as a gender identifier on their driver's licenses.
-Since 2016, Ontario health cards do not carry a gender or sex marker, though a binary gender is still tracked for use in medical appointments.
+Since 2017, Ontario drivers have the option to display "X" as a gender identifier on their driver's licenses, or to not have any indicator on provincial identification.
+Ontario health cards do not carry a gender or sex marker, though a binary gender is still tracked for use in medical appointments.

 In April 2017, a baby born in British Columbia, Searyl Atli Doty, became the first in the world known to be issued a health card with a gender-neutral "U" sex marker.
 The parent, Kori Doty, who is non-binary transgender, wanted to give the child the opportunity to discover their own gender identity.
 The province has refused to issue a birth certificate to the child without specifying a gender; Doty has filed a legal challenge.
 Doty and seven other transgender and intersex people have filed a human rights complaint against the province, alleging that publishing gender markers on birth certificates is discriminatory.

-In July 2017, the Northwest Territories began allowing "X" as a non-binary option on birth certificates.
+In July 2017, the Northwest Territories began offering "X" as a non-binary option on birth certificates.

-On August 31, 2017, the federal government began allowing an observation to be added to passports requesting that the holder's gender should be read as "X", indicating that it is unspecified, though a gender of "M" or "F" had to be added as a gender for an undefined period to comply with legal requirements of other countries.
-In June 2019, Immigration, Refugees and Citizenship Canada announced that non-binary people may also apply to have an "X" gender marker.
+In July 2019, Nova Scotia began offering citizens the option to chose "X" as a sex indicator, or the option to not have any indicator on provincial identification.